erizov/Professor/semester_5/lecture_21_transfer_learning/transfer_learning/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Knowledge transfer for a specific use case (e.g., nearly sorted data)
+7. Optimize Knowledge transfer for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Knowledge transfer
 9. Compare Knowledge transfer performance with alternative algorithms on large datasets